John Forsen

 The Emmy winning 2010 documentary "Violin Masters; Two Gentlemen of Cremona" will start a national PBS release May 1, 2012 for a 3-year schedule.

-2015 The documentary about the Pilchuck Glass School in Stanwood WA is airing on PBS nationally.
+In 2015 the documentary about the Pilchuck Glass School in Stanwood WA is airing on PBS nationally.
 This school was started by glass artist Dale Chihuly.
 The 2020 Production of "Song of Rapa Nui", told a fascinating story about Mahani Teave who grew up on Rapa Nui (Easter Island) and left at age 9 to pursue her dream of being classical pianist—a journey that takes her from mainland Chile to The Cleveland Music Institute to Berlin and the great concert halls of Europe.
-At the age of 30, on the brink of international success, Teave gives up her career to pursue a new dream, coming back full circle to Rapa Nui to found a free music school for the island’s children.
-The resulting school—named Toki, after the basalt tool once used to shape Easter Island’s iconic sculptures—is a model of sustainability, incorporating tons of tires, bottles and Pacific Ocean plastic; surrounded by agri-environmental gardens to grow food.
+At the age of 30, on the brink of international success, Teave gives up her career to pursue a new dream, coming back full circle to Rapa Nui to found a free music school for the island's children.
+The resulting school—named Toki, after the basalt tool once used to shape Easter Island's iconic sculptures—is a model of sustainability, incorporating tons of tires, bottles and Pacific Ocean plastic; surrounded by agri-environmental gardens to grow food.
 With Toki, Mahani hopes to shape a bold new future for Rapa Nui and inspire hope and change on Earth, our island home.
 This is airing on Amazon Prime.
+Also on Prime is the 2021 documentary on Lino Tagliapietra, "The Making of a Maestro".
+Lino is considered the greatest glass artist of all time.

+After creating the 1909 Seattle's Worlds Fair documentary, he realize there was so much Seattle/PNW history that he didn't know or learn in grade school.
+Just before Covid he started the research and fundraising of a series of 3 hour long documentaries called "Seattle...What Happened?"
+During Covid fundraising and the production shut down.
+During that time he started a non-profit "Documentaries Seattle" to fund educational films about history both historical and natural.
+After Covid in 2022 he reinvigorated the newly named "Seattle, A History in Short Stories" a documentary series.
+The series is airing on PBS and be used in Washington State History 4th and 7th grade classrooms.
+Show 1 which is from 15,000BCE to 1909 is airing now, with shows 2 starting to air September of 2025 and 3 being finished March of 2026.